gobeyondidentity/developer-docs/docs/workflows/bind-passkey.md

 ## Bind Passkey by API

+Before making any API calls you'll want to generate an API access token.
+Check out [API Tokens](./api-token) for help creating an access token.

 A binding job can be generated through the [Beyond Identity API](https://developer.beyondidentity.com/api/v1).
 There are two `delivery_method` options to consider:

 1. **RETURN**: indicates that a binding link will be returned to the caller upon creation of the binding job.
 The developer can then deliver that link to the end user however they want (in-line, sms, email, etc).
 This is the suggested method if you want the end user to create a passkey without having to leave your application.